Skip to Content

 Cranberry Goat Cheese Salad with Walnuts

-This simple yet elegant cranberry goat cheese salad with walnuts is quick and easy to toss up, and can be served with almost any dinner, or as a light flavor-packed lunch on it's own.
+This simple yet elegant cranberry Goat Cheese Salad with walnuts is quick and easy to toss up, and can be served with almost any dinner, or as a light flavor-packed lunch on it's own.

 Spinach leaves, dried cranberries, walnut pieces and crumbled cheese in a bowl on wooden backdrop.